Tturna/Tturna/README.md

 # Tturna (Big T)

-I am a general software developer and musical artist who likes to focus on video games.
+I am a general software developer and a hobby musician who likes to focus on video games.
 I have something called a "Vocational upper secondary qualification in information technology", that I got from a vocational college one time.

 <hr>

 I like to work on whatever project I'm interested about.
-Recently I've been developing a virtual assistant and a human interface project to make humans into musical instruments.
+Recently I've been developing a small Unity game and a human interface project to make humans into musical instruments.

 <!--